2022–23 AHL season

-The 2022–23 AHL season is the 87th and current season of the American Hockey League.
-The regular season began on October 14, 2022, and will end on April 16, 2023.
-The 2023 Calder Cup playoffs will follow after the conclusion of the regular season.
+The 2022–23 AHL season was the 87th season of the American Hockey League.
+The regular season began on October 14, 2022, and ended on April 16, 2023.
+The 2023 Calder Cup playoffs followed the conclusion of the regular season, and began on April 18, 2023.
+They concluded on June 21 with the Hershey Bears winning their 12th Calder Cup in team history, defeating the Coachella Valley Firebirds in overtime of game seven of the finals.

 League changes

-After the previous regular season where teams played an imbalanced schedule consisting of 76, 72, or 68 games, all teams will now play an equal amount of games at 72.
-Standings will also be in order of points rather than points percentage (points percentage was used in the previous season, due to an imbalanced amount of games played per team).
-This also means the Macgregor Kilpatrick Trophy for the regular season champion will no longer be awarded based on points percentage, but rather total points.
+After the previous regular season where teams played an imbalanced schedule consisting of 76, 72, or 68 games, all teams played an equal number of games at 72.
+The Macgregor Kilpatrick Trophy for the regular season champion will no longer be awarded based on points percentage, but rather total points.
+Qualification for the 2023 Calder Cup playoffs was decided by accumulation of points by team, with 23 teams making the cutoff.

-For the first time since 2018, the league will be expanding, adding the Coachella Valley Firebirds.
-The Stockton Heat have been announced to be moving to Calgary in order to be closer to their NHL affiliate, the Calgary Flames.
+For the first time since 2018, the league expanded, adding the Coachella Valley Firebirds.
+The Stockton Heat moved to Calgary in order to be closer to their NHL affiliate, the Calgary Flames.
+The Heat became the Calgary Wranglers.
+This brought the number of teams in the league to an all-time high of 32.

+The AHL had 11 female on-ice officials as of the 2022–23 season, including Kelly Cooke, Katie Guay, Cianna Lieffers, and Kirsten Welsh.

 Team and NHL affiliation changes

 After the National Hockey League (NHL) added the Seattle Kraken for the 2021–22 season, the Kraken took a different approach than the 2017 expansion team, the Vegas Golden Knights.
 Seattle wanted to add an AHL expansion team for their first season, unlike Vegas.
 The Kraken had discussed the possibility of promoting the Idaho Steelheads from the ECHL, similar to what the league decided to do with the 2018 expansion team Colorado Eagles.
-However, Seattle chose to create their own expansion team in Palm Desert, California.
+However, Seattle chose to create their own expansion team in Thousand Palms, California.
 The team, named the Coachella Valley Firebirds, was originally scheduled to begin play during the 2021–22 AHL season, however the debut of the Firebirds was delayed by one year due to the COVID-19 pandemic delaying the construction of their arena.
 With Seattle having no AHL affiliate for their debut season, they decided to affiliate with the Charlotte Checkers as the secondary affiliate to the Florida Panthers.

 The Firebirds organization will be taking the spot of the Stockton Heat in the Pacific Division.
 The Firebirds join other successful AHL franchises in the Southern California market, such as San Diego, Bakersfield, and Ontario.
 The Panthers will become the sole affiliate of the Checkers.